nuuuwan/news_lk3_data/README.md

 Accordingly, the arrested individuals will be detained until 26 April for interrogations.

-On Friday (19), the officers of Mulleriyawa Polic arrested 510 grams of ‘Ice’ from the possession of four individuals.
+On Friday (19), the officers of Mulleriyawa Police arrested 510 grams of ‘Ice’ from the possession of four individuals.
 The consignment was estimated to be worth Rs.
 7.5 million.

+Acting on a tip-off received on drug distribution, the police officers had raided a house located on Siriperakum Mawatha in Mulleriyawa.

+A total of six people were inside the house at the time of the raid, and various amounts of ‘Ice’ adding up to a total of 510 grams were found on four of them.

-Among the arrested individuals are two Lieutenant Commanders of the Sri Lanka Navy.
+Two suspects were identified as Lieutenant Commanders of the Sri Lanka Navy.
+During interrogations, they divulged that they have been frequenting the house for about one and a half years now.

 ◼️